AliHarrak/Task-Tracker-APP/README.md

 # Task-Tracker-APP
-Tasks Tracker/ To-Do List with Reminder - created with Angular
+Tasks Tracker/ To-Do List with Reminder - created with AngularJS